Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Numerical study details

 In the minimal STO-3G basis the qubit Hamiltonian for \ce{H2} in the BK representation is:

 This Hamiltonian only acts off diagonally on qubits $0$ and $2$ \cite{o2016scalable}, therefore it can be reduced to:

-Overall 2 qubits are required, and the terms with indices $2$ are re-labelled with indices of $1$.
+Overall 2 qubits are required, and any Pauli operator indexed with a $2$ is re-labelled with an index of $1$.
 The input state was found by diagonalising the problem Hamiltonian (Equation \ref{eq:Hq_H2_REDUCED}) - $\ket{\psi_{H_{2}}^{ground}} = -0.1125\ket{01} + 0.9936\ket{10}$.
 For our calculation, the bond length was set to R(H-H)=$0.74$ \AA{}.
 Note that we index the state from left to right.

-To perform unitary partitioning, the qubit Hamiltonian for \ce{H2} needs to be split into anticommuting sets $H_{S_{l}}$ (equation \ref{eq:anti_comm_Hq_SUPP_SUPP}).
-To do this the NetworkX package was used \cite{SciPyProceedings_11}.
+To perform unitary partitioning, the qubit Hamiltonian for \ce{H2} needs to be split into anticommuting sets $H_{S_{l}}$.
+As discussed in the main text, the NetworkX package was utilized to do this \cite{SciPyProceedings_11}.
 First, a graph of the qubit Hamiltonian was built, where each node is a term in the Hamiltonian.
 Next edges are put between nodes on the graph that anticommute.
 Finally, a graph colouring of the complement graph was performed.
 This searches for the minimum number of colours required to colour the graph, where no neighbours of a node can have the same color as the node itself.
 The ``largest first'' colouring strategy in NetworkX was used.
 Each unique colour represents an anticommuting clique.
-Fig.\ref{fig:H2_Graph} shows the method applied to \ce{H2} and Table \ref{tab:H2_parition_H_q} gives the resulting anticommuting sets $H_{S_{l}}$ obtained.
+Fig. \ref{fig:H2_Graph} shows the method applied to \ce{H2} and Table \ref{tab:H2_parition_H_q} gives the resulting anticommuting sets $H_{S_{l}}$ obtained.
 Note the set index $l$ represents a unique colour obtained in the graph colouring.
 This approach is the minimum clique cover problem mapped to a graph colouring problem.

 The following subsections give the quantum circuits used to estimate the ground state of \ce{H2} by standard VQE, and VQE with unitary partitioning applied.